K12Dynamics/D3/docs/features/data-explorer.md

 #### Expand / Collapse All

 This option enables collapsing or expanding all explorations at once.
-Here is a an exploration with all levels collapsed:
+Here is an exploration with all levels collapsed:

 ![Collapse All Levels](img/explorer-collapse-all.png)